List of steganography techniques

-Steganography (/ˌstɛɡəˈnɒɡrəfi/ ⓘ STEG-ə-NOG-rə-fee) is the practice of representing information within another message or physical object, in such a manner that the presence of the information is not evident to human inspection.
+Steganography (/ˌstɛɡ.ə.ˈnɒɡ.rəf.i/, STEG-ə-NOG-rə-fee) is the practice of representing information within another message or physical object, in such a manner that the presence of the information is not evident to human inspection.
 Generally, the hidden messages appear to be (or to be part of) something else: images, articles, shopping lists, or some other cover text.
 The following is a list of techniques used in steganography.